mars-sim/mars-sim/README.md

 outside air pressure.
 (6) At last, he/she would unlock and open the outer door and the whole team will exit to the outside surface of Mars.

+See [Airlock wiki](https://github.com/mars-sim/mars-sim/wiki/Airlock) for details on this topic.

 ### Radiation Modeling

 Another example is [Radiation Modeling](https://github.com/mars-sim/mars-sim/wiki/Radiation-Exposure),